 If organic matters to you, as it does to me, the one change they have made to their brewery in 1999 was to go completely organic.

 It’s a challenge to get there when they are open, since they close at 4PM, and it’s not right in the thick of things in the city.
-But it’s a must for the beer connoisseurs out there.
+But it’s a great place for the beer connoisseurs out there.

 BrewDog